lucasmantoani/Ifamaker/README.md

  - MySQL
 ## Remerciements / Special thanks to :

-All the people that help me make while building this project
+All the people that help me make while building this project, helped me finding that missing } line 335 or who advised me on the best way to make this project, specially :

  - [Arsiak](https://github.com/arsiak)
  - [Nartco](https://github.com/nartco)